sisap-challenges/sisap-challenges.github.io/index.md

 The GitHub repository can remain private during the challenge, although it is expected to be made public after the challenge or at the very least give access to the organizers.
 We expect the repository to work with the GitHub Actions continuous integration and correctly run a small test bed containing all the necessary configurations and hyper-parameters to run tasks.
 @@

-Solutions working on different subsets should also specify the setup to reproduce results.
-The solution should store its output in a prescribed format for each task.
-Repositories should give enough information to determine what functions should be run and if hyperparameters should be set for each subset and task; this is critical for solutions working on several tasks and several dataset subsets.
+All solutions must follow our io guides for each task, see EXAMP.... .
+In any case, repositories should give enough information to determine what functions should be run and the precise hyperparameters to use for each subset and task; this is critical for solutions working on several tasks and several dataset subsets.

 Authors are encouraged to prepare a short paper reporting its design, ablation study, result, and discussion in a traditional SISAP short paper format.
 This report will be included in the main conference proceedings published by Springer in its LNCS series.